OfflineOnline/ae2Colony/README.md

 - If items don't seem to autocraft or hang, they maybe missing items.
 If it wants 100 chests but can only make 10, it won't make any!

 # Tips
-- By default c:foods tags is blacklisted, then we whitelist certain foods like minecraft:carrot or minecraft:beef for the Hospitals or Resturants to cook.
+- By default c:foods tags is blacklisted, then I whitelist certain foods like minecraft:carrot or minecraft:beef for the Hospitals or Resturants to cook.
-- Be careful with tag blacklists and item whitelists, it's possible to loose important info like Hospitals wanting carrots or potatoes for healing
+- Food, Tools, Armour should eventually be handled by the colonists.
+This script works best with just building blocks to get started!
 - If something is weird, check the log file or read the script for comments/hints.
 It's easier to read in a text editor, don't try to read in game!

 # Future Features Maybe?
-- I need a second monitor that displays "raw" colonist.getRequests().
-It's possible to miss important info like Hospitals wanting potatoes because c:foods is blacklisted.
-- I'd like to make a nicer monitor display
 - I'd like more robost information feedback about AE2 autocrafting status.
 - Add toggle to disable domum ornamenum logic, colonists can apparently craft blocks?
+- I'd like to make a nicer monitor display

 # Misc Helper Scripts
-- I updated to scripts that generate a logfile of data for the me bridge and colony integrator.
-It maybe helpful for tracing bugs related to exporting.
+- Two scripts that generate a logfile of data for the me bridge and colony integrator.
+They maybe helpful for tracking weird issues...

 # Videos
 v0.1 Demo: https://www.youtube.com/watch?v=YkcoSeZRbsw (This video is old, script is much newer.)